silitics/rugix/README.md

 ## Why Rugix?

-Rugix has been started out of frustration with the current state of the embedded Linux ecosystem.
-While there are already tools for building images, updating systems, and managing state, integrating them into a robust, coherent solution remains a significant challenge.
+While there are already plenty of tools for building images, updating systems, and managing state in the embedded Linux ecosystem, integrating them into a robust, coherent solution remains a significant challenge.
 With Rugix, we aim to **simplify the development of embedded Linux devices by providing a unified, modern suite of tools that seamlessly integrate** to provide an efficient workflow for building, updating, and managing embedded Linux systems at scale.
 We believe that **building embedded Linux devices should not be as complicated as it often is today**.